vvshard/just-bun/README.md

 The list of recipes is formed using the text the first in function, switch statement from the expression recipeName: `switch (recipeName) {...}` and all restrictions apply only to this statement :
-1. All `case` expressions must be string literals, enclosed in `"` or `'` quotes, without line breaks.
+1. All `case` expressions must be string literals without line breaks.
-    Only one `case` is allowed per entire switch statement with an `undefined` literal for the default recipe.
+    Only one `case` is allowed per entire switch statement with an *undefined* literal for the default recipe.
 2. A chain of several `cases` before a common branch of operations is:
     * optional recipe comments: `case` starting with "#"
     * required recipe name: first `case` - is not a comment
     * optional recipe aliases

-    `case` - comments can be anywhere in the chain
+    `case` - comments can be anywhere in the chain.
-    Such a recipe is displayed in the list in one line: at the beginning - the name of the recipe, then, if there is, after ` | ` aliases, and at the end - all recipe comments in one line separated by a space.
+    Such a recipe is displayed in the list in one line: at the beginning - the name of the recipe and its aliases separated by ` | `, and at the end - the first comment of the recipe (if any).
+    The remaining recipe comments, if any, are displayed as additional lines in the column of first  comment .
     A `case` with the value `undefined` is listed as `<default>` and can be either an alias or the first or only `case` in the chain.